-Disclaimer: Marquee IT is an independently owned, third party, IT service provider for software related problems.
-Unless explicitly stated, we are not affiliated with any company, organization, manufacturer, ISP or email provider.
-All products, logos, trademarks, brand names and images are the property of their respective owners.
-Although we are not affiliated with any ISP or Email provider, We have assisted thousands of people with Computer problems.
-Services provided by Marquee IT may also be available by the brand owner.
+Disclaimer: Marquee IT is an independent third party, IT service provider for software related problems.
+Unless stated, we are not affiliated with any company, organization, manufacturer, ISP or email provider.
+Our services have helped thousands of people with their computer problems.
+These services may also be available by the brand owner.

 Almost any person in our country, no matter their age or background has a computer in the home, and at some point those computers will need some type of service.
 Many computer owners however, are not as computer literate as they need to be to resolve these complex issues as they come up.

 There are plenty of brick and mortar stores that you can take your computer into that can do the job.
 However, this can be somewhat of a hassle to pack everything up and even more of a problem to have to drop it off for a few days or longer if they're backed up.
 They can also be a bit pricey to cover all of their overhead and they will almost always try to up-sale you on a new computer all together.